 Customer & Client Logos

-Anyone who’s written website copy before knows that it’s best to include both paragraph text and organized lists (numbered, lettered, or bulleted) on your web pages.
-Why?
-Doing this gives “scanners” enough information to quickly glean the information they’re looking for and provides “liners”—anyone who wants to read the web page from top to bottom—with enough information to keep them happy.
+It’s best to include both paragraph text and organized lists (numbered, lettered, or bulleted) on your web pages, as this gives “scanners” an easy-to-read overview of the information yet still provides “liners”—anyone who wants to read the web page from top to bottom—with enough detail to keep them happy.

 But before following that simplified rule of thumb, you’ll want to consider your personas.
 If your ideal customer is a busy CEO (or anyone who works in a fast-paced environment), he needs to take in information quickly.
 Therefore, bullet points with action-packed verbs may be the ticket.
 If your personas are thoughtful and studious—or your product offering is more detail-oriented—your readers will want all the detail you can provide them with.
 Paragraph copy is going to be the best solution for them.

-Subject matter expert (SME) interviews are a critical part of writing stellar website copy.
-These interviews offer key insights you may not have ever considered yourself and make your job as a writer a whole lot easier.
+The best source material for writing stellar website copy comes from subject matter expert (SME) interviews.
+These interviews, usually with knowledgeable people within the company, produce key insights you may not have considered yourself and make your job as a writer a whole lot easier.

-From an inbound marketing perspective, these interviews are vital in helping us craft really great copy (without BSing it).
+From an inbound marketing perspective, these interviews are vital in crafting stellar copy (without BSing it).
 If you aren’t an expert on the topic you’ll be writing about, here are a few important tips to keep in mind when you interview an SME:

-- If you have to speak to two (or more) people at a time, email them an outline of the questions you’ll ask them beforehand.
+- If you must speak to two (or more) people at a time, send an outline of the questions you’ll ask beforehand.
 This will give your SMEs time to think through the topics and talk about them rather than discussing them at length with (or in front of) you and wasting time during your meeting.

-- Set up a recurring interview time.
-The duration and number of interviews you’ll need will vary based on your website copy writing timeline.
-When we’re rewriting a client’s entire website, we often write 4-8 web pages each week and have found that we can cover the topics we need to discuss for those pages in an hour-long interview per week (assuming we’ve done our due diligence beforehand).
+- If you’re working on a long-term project, set up a recurring interview time.
+The duration and number of interviews you’ll need will vary based on your website copywriting timeline.
+When we’re rewriting a client’s entire website, we often write four to eight web pages each week; in our experience, a single hour-long interview per week is enough to cover the required topics (assuming we’ve done our due diligence in advance).
 Setting meetings up to recur each week keeps things consistent for you and your SMEs.

-- Don’t ask direct questions about specific elements of web page copy.
+- Don't ask for input around how to craft specific copy elements.
 If you’re interviewing for the homepage, don’t ask your SMEs, “What headline ideas do you have?”
-We’ve found this approach to be ineffective.
-Instead, ask them a number of questions (like the following), and then craft your text using their answers:
+Instead, ask:

 - “What are three things that could make your visitors nod their head in agreement?”